alcherk/SampleCode/Tabster/ReadMe.txt

             It is recommended that background enabled applications save their state here.

      - (void)applicationWillTerminate:(UIApplication *)application;
-            In iOS 3.x and earlier, this method is called when the user returns to the home screen or switches to another application (i.e. taking a phone call).
-This is the place to save any data/preferences in iOS 3 and below.
             In iOS 4.x and later, this is called when the system must completely terminate your application.
 In both cases, your app will be started "cold" on its next launch.

     - (void)applicationWillResignActive:(UIApplication *)application;